Evn2025/Mindfulness-Kids-Club-TwentyTwentyFive/README.md

     This takes a few minutes to deploy, and will be found on the righthand-side of the repository dashboard page.
 <img width="908" alt="Github Deployment" src="https://github.com/user-attachments/assets/1fc3bb0b-dc5d-4390-8064-4138cc07b9cf" />

+Technologies Used
+Languages

+HTML CSS

+Technology

+Github and VScode

+Credits and Reference

+Throughout the website build I used the following sources:

+    Example code from Code Institute Love Running Project W3Schools.com
+    Unsplash.com for images